-Hiking the Highlands and Beaver Brook trails to Lost Lake, where there are beaver lodges and a dam.
+Hiking the Beaver Brook trail to Lost Lake, where there is a beaver lodge and dam.

-- Alternate: Start at the parking area on Berkshire Valley Road and go the opposite direction.
+- Alternate: Start at the parking area on Berkshire Valley Road.
 To just the lake and back is about 6.2 miles round trip from that direction.
-[This would also be affected by a potentially difficult Beaver Brook crossing before arriving at the lake.]
+[Affected by a potentially difficult water crossing before arriving at the lake.]

 Our two cents:

 Up for a wee bit of an adventure on the trail-less-taken?
 Then this wild-n-remote feeling hike may be for you.

 We’ve always enjoyed hiking to Lost Lake for it’s off-the-beaten path feel – but it’s not for everyone.

 Not recommended for casual or new hikers.
 Beaver Brook trail was very overgrown in many places so be sure to use tick protection, spot check at breaks, and reapply as needed.

 There’s always the option of trying it and turning back if it’s not for you.
 And the 5.6 mile version without Beaver Brook Trail is more of a standard hiking experience.

 Beaver Brook Trail is within Rockway River Wildlife Management Area; you may want to avoid hiking it in hunting season or be sure to wear blaze orange.

 Two 8.2 mile versions: Out-and-back or a loop that includes Headley Overlook (a little limited as far as viewpoints go but still nice).